Information, support and guidance for parents can be found on the respective Facebook pages of our centres:

 Every child a talker

 Every child a talker (ECAT) is a programme of group work to support a child's speech and language development.
 The child monitoring tool is used to assess a child’s spoken language, attention skills, understanding and social communication.
 From this assessment we set targets for a child to work towards to help them progress in the identified areas of delay in their development.

 Our foundation years practitioners will support parents to understand the importance of play and how this impacts on learning and development.
 Workers will sometimes go back to basics and provide key strategies which will strengthen and promote communication and language development.

 Group work is being delivered virtually.

 There are a range of parenting courses offered across the county.
-We are developing a rolling programme of parenting groups using the Solihull Understanding Your Child's Behaviour approach.
-Please contact local children's centres for more information.
+We're developing a rolling programme of parenting groups using the Solihull Understanding Your Child's Behaviour approach.
+Please contact your local children's centres for more information.

 Healthy eating and nutrition for the really young (HENRY)

 The HENRY programme provides support to parents on:

 - what child and the whole family eats

 - family lifestyle habits